mew903/rbx-db/README.md

 # RbxDb

-## A simple solution for Roblox DataStores
+## A simple yet powerful solution for Roblox DataStores
 RbxDb is a simple, lightweight, queue-based DataStore wrapper for the Roblox engine.

 ## Features